mlflow/mlflow/docs/source/llms/gateway/index.rst

 | **aws_session_token**    | No       | None                         | Optional session token, if required                   |
 +--------------------------+----------+------------------------------+-------------------------------------------------------+

-Alternatively, for role-based authentication, an AWS Bedrock route can be defined and initialized with an a IAM Role  ARN that is authorized to access Bedrock.
+Alternatively, for role-based authentication, an Amazon Bedrock route can be defined and initialized with an a IAM Role  ARN that is authorized to access Bedrock.
 The MLflow AI Gateway will attempt to assume this role with using the standard credential provider chain and will renew the role credentials if they have expired.

 +--------------------------+----------+------------------------------+-------------------------------------------------------+
 | Configuration Parameter  | Required | Default                      | Description                                           |